 Security awareness is growing among businesses.
 Nearly 69% of the Keeper Security SMB survey respondents associate passwords with being the first line of defense against a cyber attack.
 75% of survey participants have policies in place to either require or encourage employees to update their passwords on a regular basis.

 7. Businesses Don’t Seem to Be Getting Smarter About Applying Patches

 Security Boulevard says 60% of information security breaches in 2019 involved unpatched vulnerabilities that had a patch available.
 Data breaches of that type include the 2017 Equifax data breach.

-This is despite the fact that 3,000 security professionals in 9 nations report cyber attacks had increased 17% over the past year, and the severity of the attacks rose by 28%.
+This is despite the fact that 3,000 security professionals in nine nations report cyber attacks had increased by 17% over the past year, and the severity of the attacks rose by 28%.

 Businesses also reported a 34% increase in weekly costs for applying patches compared to 2018, along with 30% more downtime related to delays in patching data security holes.
 69% of survey participants say they expect to hire an average of five more employees that will be dedicated to applying patches.

 However, all of the blame can’t go on the lax patching practices of companies.
 The Common Vulnerabilities and Exploits (CVE) database contains over 11,000 vulnerabilities that can be exploited in commonly used systems and software.
 As of mid-2019, 34% of those vulnerabilities had no patches.